 There are no prerequisites

 You must be able to swim 400m in under 9 minutes in a pool of at least 25m in length, or over a measured open water course, prior to undertaking any water training or assessment activities.
 If you believe you already possess some or all of the skills and knowledge of this award, or who have received one or more of the related units of competency, you may wish to apply for Recognition of Prior Learning (RPL) or Credit Transfer.
 For example, you may apply to receive RPL if you are transitioning from your Surf Rescue Certificate to the Bronze Medallion.
+You must be at least 15 years of age on the date of final assessment.

 You could progress to these participation opportunities from here: